 \section{Conclusion}

-We present VerA, a versatile facial image anonymization method.
-It performs regular image anonymization, on par with state-of-the-art methods in de-identification and downstream utility, with improved photorealism.
-VerA additionally enables clinical anonymization preserving desired semantic components, to show medical intervention results.
-We also address both regular and clinical anonymization of paired images, enabling before-and-after clinical image anonymization.
-We hope our progress, coupled with privacy guarantees on the input images, paves the way for safe dissemination of clinical results aiding practitioners, patients, and ultimately training downstream methods.
+We present VerA, a versatile facial image anonymization framework.
+VerA enables clinical anonymization preserving desired semantic components, to show medical intervention results on the face.
+We also address both standard and clinical anonymization of paired images, enabling before-and-after clinical image anonymization.
+VerA can additionally perform standard image anonymization, on par with the state-of-the-art methods in de-identification, with improved photorealism and downstream utility.
+We hope our progress, coupled with the common privacy guarantees on the clinical input images, paves the way for safe dissemination of clinical results aiding future patients, practitioners in sharing and analyzing results, and ultimately enabling the training of downstream methods.

 { }